mhoekveen/homepage/README.md

 # My personal homepage

-A simple webpage that displays links to all my hosted services and displays the status of some other services.
-Still in a definite WIP/Proof of concept stage.
+A simple webpage that displays links to all my hosted services and tells visitors hello.

 Uses only vanilla JS and should work in most modern browsers and mobile devices.
-Uses [netdata](https://github.com/netdata/netdata) to determine service status.

 Uses [pywal](https://github.com/dylanaraps/pywal) and [Sass](https://sass-lang.com/) and some local shell scripting to synchronize my desktop wallpaper and theme to the website.